godotengine/awesome-godot/README.md

 - [SignalVisualizer](https://github.com/Ericdowney/SignalVisualizer) - Displays the current scene's signals and connections in a easy to read graph and tree dock.
 - [Simplified Flight Simulation library](https://github.com/fbcosentino/godot-simplified-flightsim) - A library that helps you create a simple airplane/helicopter/spaceship flight simulator. *(Godot 3 and 4)*
 - [SmartShape2D](https://github.com/SirRamEsq/SmartShape2D) - A 2D terrain tool. *(Godot 3 and 4)*
+- [System Bar Color Changer](https://github.com/syntaxerror247/godot-android-system-bar-color-changer) - An Android plugin that enables you to dynamically change the colors of the status bar and navigation bar, and also supports enabling translucent system bars for a modern, immersive UI experience.
 - [Talo](https://github.com/TaloDev/godot) - A self-hostable game backend for managing players, leaderboards, stats, saving/loading data and more.
 - [TerraBrush](https://github.com/spimort/TerraBrush) - Minimal Terrain heightmap editor that features sculpting, painting textures, LOD, and MultiZones.
 - [Virtual Joystick](https://github.com/MarcoFazioRandom/Virtual-Joystick-Godot) - A virtual joystick for touchscreens.
 Simple to use and with useful options. *(Godot 3 and 4)*